 In this section, I'm going through some common ones you may encounter in your workflow and show you how to overcome these pitfalls!

 A pain and an unsightly problem.

-This is caused by a significant difference in the brightness of each bracketed image.
+It's caused by a significant difference in the brightness of each bracketed images.

-The interval between the bracketed exposure is too wide and there isn’t enough tonal information to fill in the gap.
+The interval between the bracketed exposures is too wide and there isn’t enough tonal information to fill in the gap.
 This typically happens in high contrast scenes like this.